Resume Buzzwords You Should Start Using Right Now

 Example: Organized a weekly email that brought multiple teams on the same page about cross-functional projects.

 Example: Unified two teams in order to accomplish a large project.

-As you start to implement some of these words into your brand new resume, remember these three things:
+As you start to implement some of these buzzwords for resume, remember these three things:

 - Make Yourself Stand Out